Growing herbs so so easy in Mason Jars and look so cute in the window of your kitchen. They also make great gifts.

-I love cooking with fresh herbs but just don’t have the space in my small garden and want them at easy access.
+I love cooking with fresh herbs but just don’t have space in my small garden and want them at easy access.
 I also like a bit of convenience in my old age, so, what is a girl to do??
 Grow Mason Jar Herbs in the house!

 I love mason jars and I love the idea of growing herbs in them.
 I have the perfect sunny spot for them and its right next to my kitchen!

 All you need is herb seeds, potting soil, mason jars and in my case, I had to make it pretty and oh so country.
 So I grabbed some Chalkboard Tags, my trusty Chalk Marker and twine from the garage.
 Either buy your herb seeds or use the ones you harvest.
 I prefer to buy them when they go on sale which makes them a few cents per packet.
 They are pretty dependable on sprouting easily.

 Just fill the mason jars with dirt, add the seeds and then attach your tags.
 I found out the first time I did this project, that I only need a very “few” oregano seeds (they are about the size of salt) because they really love to sprout (plant on the left in the picture below) and you could end up with too much in your jar.
-Be sparingly with those or you will end up with a Chi Chia Mason Jar.
+Be sparing with those or you will end up with a Chi Chia Mason Jar.

 The tags are super easy to make.
 Write the name of your herb and tie it to the jar.
 So cute!
 And wouldn’t these make a great “Welcome to the Neighborhood” gift or to a teacher who loves to cook!